Bray Park, Queensland: Amenities

-The Moreton Bay Regional Council operates a mobile library service which visits Kensington Village on Sovereign Way.
+The Moreton Bay City Council operates a mobile library service which visits Kensington Village on Sovereign Way.

 Bray Park Samoan Church meets at the Norris State School Hall in Norris Road in Bracken Ridge.
 It is part of the Wesleyan Methodist Church.

+Les Hughes Sporting Complex is in Francis Road (27.2887°S 152.9692°E).
+It has facilities for a range of sports, including rugby league, rugby union, baseball, basketball and netball.
+It also has a skate park, fitness equipment, play equipment, and barbeques.

 There are a number of parks in the suburb, including: